Gluten Free Rice Krispies

-Rice Krispie Treat Recipe – thick, gooey, perfect & the BEST EVER.
+Gluten Free Rice Krispies – thick, gooey, perfect & the BEST EVER.
 The browned butter make them taste 100x better than the classic version.

 This is not your grandma’s recipe.
 It is SO MUCH BETTER.

-What makes this rice krispie treat recipe so delicious:
+What makes these gluten free rice krispies so delicious:

 - Browned butter.
 Trust me.
 I don’t know what it is.
 But the browned butter gives the BEST flavor ever.
 It takes them from delicious to addicting perfection.

 - Extra marshmallows.
 Homemade version never have enough marshmallows.
-I love adding a whole extra bag at the end.
+I love adding extra bag at the end.
 That way the marshmallows keep their shape and add some extra gooeyness.

 - Butterscotch chips.
 It’s not an overwhelming flavor.
 But they complement the browned butter so well.